General principles

 Resume in the field of teaching / instruction

-When writing and styling a resume in the field of education and teaching it is advisable to write the education you have acquired.
-If, of course, you have previous experience in the position for which you are offering your candidacy, state it and specify what exactly the position included.
-Of course you should also mention an internship or a particular internship if you did.
+When writing and styling a resume in the field of education and teaching, it is recommended to list the education you have acquired.
+If you have previous experience in the position for which you are applying, mention it and specify exactly what the position entails.
+Of course, it is also worth mentioning any internships or specific specializations if you have done so.

-In addition, it is worth concentrating on additional positions that you have performed at the same time, such as in the following example: a first-grade educator and, in addition, a social stratum coordinator.
-Or for example, a math teacher in grades XNUMX-XNUMX and a daycare operator in grades XNUMX-XNUMX within the school and there are many more examples.
+It is also worth grouping by years any additional roles you have held concurrently, such as in the following example: first grade teacher and also a social strata coordinator.
+Or, for example, a math teacher for grades 1-2 and an after-school program operator for grades 1-3 within the school, and there are many more examples.

 All of these add to the resume and experience and generally show your abilities in the field and your executive-organizational abilities at the same time that it is also actually managerial abilities.